Marvel Zombies (TV series): Casting and voice recording

 In November 2023, Iman Vellani said she was reprising her MCU role as Kamala Khan / Ms. Marvel in the series; she had already completed her voice work by then.
-In November 2024, several other actors were revealed to be reprising their MCU roles in the series: Awkwafina as Katy Chen, David Harbour as Alexei Shostakov / Red Guardian, Simu Liu as Xu Shang-Chi, Elizabeth Olsen as Wanda Maximoff / Red Queen / Queen of the Dead, Randall Park as Jimmy Woo, Florence Pugh as Yelena Belova, Hailee Steinfeld as Kate Bishop, and Dominique Thorne as Riri Williams / Ironheart.
+In November 2024, several other actors were revealed to be reprising their MCU roles in the series: Awkwafina as Katy Chen, David Harbour as Alexei Shostakov / Red Guardian, Simu Liu as Xu Shang-Chi, Elizabeth Olsen as Wanda Maximoff / Scarlet Witch / Red Queen / Queen of the Dead, Randall Park as Jimmy Woo, Florence Pugh as Yelena Belova, Hailee Steinfeld as Kate Bishop, and Dominique Thorne as Riri Williams / Ironheart.
 Todd Williams was also announced as part of the cast.
 Olsen had recorded her lines in 2020 or 2021.
 In February 2025, Winderbaum said Hudson Thames—who voiced Peter Parker / Spider-Man in "What If...
 Zombies?!" and went on to voice the character in the Disney+ animated series Your Friendly Neighborhood Spider-Man (2025–present)—would also be reprising his role in the series.

 In July 2025, Feodor Chin said he would be reprising his role as Xu Wenwu from the second season of What If...?
 (2023).
 The following month, Paul Rudd, Wyatt Russell, and Tessa Thompson were revealed to be reprising their respective MCU roles as Scott Lang / Ant-Man, John Walker, and Valkyrie, while Todd Williams was revealed to be voicing Blade Knight, replacing Mahershala Ali, who was cast as the character for the MCU films; Ali was unable to reprise his role in the series due to a scheduling issue.
 In September, several other actors were revealed to be reprising their MCU roles in the series: Kerry Condon as F.R.I.D.A.Y., Adam Hugill as Rintrah, Daniel Swain as the London Master, Sheila Atim as Sara, F. Murray Abraham as Khonshu, and Zenobia Shroff as Muneeba Khan.
 The same month, Kenna Ramsey and Kari Wahlgren were revealed to be reprising their respective roles as Okoye and Melina Vostokoff from the third season of What If...?
 (2024).
 Additionally, actors voicing characters that were portrayed by different actors in previous MCU projects include Rama Vallury as Helmut Zemo and Greg Furman as Thor; Vallury previously voiced a different version of Zemo in the Marvel Studios Animation series X-Men '97 (2024–present).